jmspit/dodo/DEVELOPER.md

 queue client data in the hosts receive buffers initially, and if they are full, clients will start to experience send latency up until their send timeout values.
-So the TCPListener will seek to maximize the sustained arrival rate of work against the configured capacity of the TCPServer pool, although, as the receive buffers and request queue size permit, it can handle intermediate burst that exceed it without additional wait latency.
+So the TCPListener will seek to maximize the sustained arrival rate of work against the configured capacity of the TCPServer pool, although, as the receive buffers and request queue size permit, it can handle intermediate burst that exceed it without additional latency.

+# KVStore

+The key-value store

+  - Is block-oriented with a configurable blocksize of 4096 byte multiples.
+  - Has string-based keys with a maximum key length slightly less than half a block.
+  - Values can span blocks and can be as large as uint64_t
+  - Can store arbitrary value data.
+  - Utilizes a b-tree index to store keys and pointers to values.
+  - Uses a memory mapped file with block-level locking allowing multithreaded, multiprocess or multi-node (clustered) use.
+  - Provides auto-upgrades on the data file.
+  - Block integrity checks with crc32.
+  - Ability to encrypt values.
+  - Ability to compress values.